 Ramirez: We do have strong interest from one big company in Argentina and one big company in Brazil.
 Those are the markets we are looking into after we test the waters with Irepak.
 I have a lot of stuff to do in the US and I need to support Irepak, too.
 If it works, this licencing agreement model is helpful for us.

 just-food: If we were to look to 2015, 2017, where would you like to the business to be?

 Ramirez: I would like to see it being a $100m company – and a protein company.
 This is way beyond yoghurt.
 There is so much that can be done in that area.
 When people look at protein, they want to take the protein no matter what.
 When you look at the bars, they are full of sugar.
 Look at the protein shakes and they are full of stuff that is not good for you.
 We have the capability and knowledge to have products that are great tasting, all natural and high protein.
 This is food.
 If you taste the bars?
 Awful.
 It has to taste really good, if not, forget it.

 just-food: You would like to still be CEO and in charge of the business in 2017?

 Ramirez: That’s a long time for me!
 I look right now month to month, generating capital.

 just-food: Do you still expect the business to be independent then?

-Ramirez: It's a possibility.
-It's hard in this market to be honest with you.
-There's a moment in time you have a $1bn company against you and they're saying: 'You either join us or we compete against you.'
-You have Chobani that proves that wrong but you see them once every ten years.
+Ramirez: It’s a possibility.
+It’s hard in this market to be honest with you.
+There’s a moment in time you have a $1bn company against you and they’re saying: ‘You either join us or we compete against you.’
+You have Chobani that proves that wrong but you see those kind of companies once every ten years.
 I would love to be open to have an independent company.
-In the US, because of the distribution it's going to be hard.
-When you look at retailers, it's a premium piece of real estate.
+In the US, because of the distribution it’s going to be hard.
+When you look at retailers, it’s a premium piece of real estate.
 When the other guys are buying their space in, it just goes up and up and up.
-I know that PepsiCo spent $1.2m in buying their way into the retailers just in the East Coast.
+I know PepsiCo spent $1.2m on buying their way into the retailers just in the East Coast.